18F/uswds-jekyll/README.md

 To implement a card deck on your website:

 1. Make a collection folder in the main directory of your jekyll site.
 The folder must be prefaced with an underscore, e.g. `_collection-name`.
 1. Include the new collection in a `collections` section of your `_config.yml` file.
-Note that the collection-name is the same name as the folder but without a preceding underscore.
+Note that `collection-name` is the same name as the folder but *without* a preceding underscore.
     ```yml
       collections:
         collection-name: